 What is Lead?

 Lead is a highly toxic metal used for many years in products found in and around the home.
-While there are many sources of lead, the one of most common concern is lead-based paint found in many older homes.
+While there are many sources of lead, one of the most common concerns is lead-based paint found in many older homes.
 The federal government banned the use of lead-based paint in residential housing in 1978, and some states stopped its use even earlier.
+However, lead-based paint may still be present in older homes and office buildings.

 The Dangers of Lead